nguyenhuy0905/simple-utest/README.md

 # or make CC=gcc OPTS=-g if you want to include debug flags
 # for the library (which is only necessary if you need to test out the library)
 ```
-- Optionally, to run [the demo file](./test/test-something.c), you can instead use the shell script:
+- Optionally, to compile and run [the demo files](./test/), run this command instead:
 ```
-./run-test.sh
+make test
+# or make test OPTS=-g if you want to include debug flags
+# in the library and the test
 ```
 ---
 ### Installation: download package
-- One day.
-I promise.
-One day I will release a package instead.
+- [Download a release binary here](https://github.com/nguyenhuy0905/simple-utest/releases), preferably the latest release.
+Note: as of now, the releases are not ready for "_professional_" use.
+- Unzip to the directory of the project you would like to write tests on, (optionally,) rename the folder to `simple-utest`.
+    - If you really really enjoy using this, you can [add the directory to PATH](https://phoenixnap.com/kb/linux-add-to-path).
 ---
 ### How to use
 - [Check out the example Makefile](./Maketest.example.mk)